Sports therapy and injury rehabilitation

 Clinical Gait analysis provided at MPC is based on 3D motion capture using a 15 camera system.
 This process involves the patient walking across force plates within the laboratory, with a number of small reflective markers attached to body landmarks allowing digital reconstruction of the underlying skeletal movement during locomotion.
 Reports can be produced to show joint movement both in graphic and 3D visual form.
 It is recommended that clients are referred by a medical professional who will then interpret results and make recommendations for rehabilitation, as we do not have a medical professional on site to provide this service.

-Sports Therapy and Rehabilitation Clinics
+Sport and Exercise Therapy and Rehabilitation Clinics